 Best Tips for Submitting a Diversity Scholarship Application

 This is a general tip, but it is equally important to others.
 Crafting a winning diversity scholarship essay takes time.
-So, start working on your essay as soon as you get to know if you are eligible for the scholarship.
+So, start working on your essay as soon as you know if you are eligible for the scholarship.

 Conclusion